 Grab a box of baking soda and a bottle or two of essential oils (citronella, lavender and tea tree are the most magical at eradicating stenches; Young Living makes a famous blend called Purification that is shockingly effective at this).
 For every standard load, add in half a cup of baking soda and six to eight drops of oil, along with your laundry detergent.

-Lastly, for over-the-moon smelling laundry (while sparing yourself and your family of the toxins), try Mrs. Meyer’s Clean Day Lavender Dryer Sheets.
+Lastly, for over-the-moon smelling laundry (while sparing yourself and your family of the toxins), try Mrs. Meyer’s Clean Day Lavender Laundry Scent Booster.
 Scented with essential oils, they are as safe for your skin as they make your fabrics smell divine.